 Token Creek’s Lily

 Check out Lily’s registration certificate and see the notable names there.
 Then take a look at her histogram taken at the age of 31 months.
-AFD of 21.5 should be nice for anyone’s breeding program.
-But then go to the Alpaca Owner’s Association, login and look up her EPDs.
-One category she’s in the top 15% bracket and 5 in the top 25%.
-But notice this: she just missed the 15% bracket buy just a few points in four measurement categories.
+Her AFD of 21.5 should be useful in anyone’s breeding program.
+Then go to the Alpaca Owners’ Association website, log in and look up her EPDs.
+In one category she’s in the top 15% bracket and 5 in the top 25%.
+But notice this: she just missed the 15% bracket by just a few points in four measurement categories.
 Yes she’s that nice.
 Lily is a great mom with easy deliveries, attentive and with plenty of milk for good cria weight gains.

 How’s this for a production female?
 Three offspring, three females, two color champions, the third to be shown in 2021!
 Sandles comes from one of the best paternal lines ever produced at Magical Farm Alpacas.
 Her sire is MFI Peruvian Quest and with him comes MFI Peruvian Abundance, Snowmass Millennium, 4Peruvian Legacy and Starr Kahn.
 Her maternal line includes White Out who left the United States for Australia early in his breeding career.
 Sandles is a rock solid foundation female that maintains body condition well throughout lactation, and has proven to be a very attentive dam.
 We wish we could have a pasture full of dams like Sandles.